Tacoma Nature Center Staff

 When she’s not finding adorable photos to post on the TNC Facebook page Paula works leading activities for kids and adults of all abilities with Pierce County Parks and Recreation and Metro Parks Specialized recreation.
 She is also a freelance writer.
 Paula enjoys spending time with her wife and her (very) elderly dog and cat, bird watching and working in her garden.

-Jennifer Lauer – aka Ms. Jennifer to preschool families (Preschool Instructor & Parent Educator at the Preschool)
+Jennifer Lauer – aka Ms. Jennifer (Preschool Instructor & Parent Educator at the Preschool)